jluo1996/MonsterHunterRise_Utilities/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/jluo1996/MonsterHunterRise_Utilities/releases) page
-2. Extract the executable file (MHR_Utilities.exe or similar)
+2. Choose the appropriate executable for your needs:
+   - **One-file executable** (.exe): A single executable file that runs directly (recommended for most users)
+   - **One-directory executable** (.exe): An executable that extracts to a directory (useful if you need access to individual files)
 3. Run the executable as administrator
+4. The application will check if Monster Hunter Rise is currently running and prompt you to close it if necessary
-4. When prompted, select the full path to your Monster Hunter Rise game installation directory (e.g., `C:\Program Files (x86)\Steam\steamapps\common\MonsterHunterRise\`)
+5. When prompted, select the full path to your Monster Hunter Rise game installation directory (the app will attempt to auto-detect it)
-5. Select the mods you want to install from the list
+6. Select the mods you want to install from the list
-6. Click "Install Selected Mods"
+7. Click "Install Selected Mods"

 ## Requirements